Faye Resnick: Personal life

-Resnick has been married and divorced three times, and gave birth to one daughter, Francesca, as People reported in November 1994:
+Resnick has been married four times, and gave birth to one daughter, Francesca, as People reported in November 1994:

 The Resnicks paid $1.3 million for a home formerly owned by Walt Disney Company chairman Michael Eisner, and Faye became active in activities associated with the Beverly Hills School District, where Francesca attended elementary school, such as the Beverly Hills P.T.A.
 During the 1990–91 academic year, she served on the board of the Beverly Hills Education Foundation; obtaining that position required a minimum donation of $1,000 and recognition as a school activist.
 At that time, David Margolick of The New York Times News Service reported that "She also became addicted to drugs".

 Faye and Paul Resnick, a wealthy hotel refurbisher, divorced amicably in 1991.
 Faye's settlement netted her a payout of $194,000.
 His daughter Jackie stated in 1995: Faye "was the absolute worst of his [five] nightmare ex-wives.
 She put a great strain on our relationship."
 Since then, Jackie has publicly stated that she wrongfully blamed Faye for the strained relationship she had with her father at the time, and that she has great love and respect for Faye.

 Resnick, an admitted cocaine addict, attended multiple drug rehabilitation programs in the eight years preceding November 1994.
 Consequently, although she maintained that she was sober at the time her book was published, her past drug use led some to question her credibility and motives and the defense team in O. J. Simpson's murder trial to allege that Nicole Brown Simpson and Ronald Goldman were executed by drug dealers to whom Resnick owed money in an attempt to scare her.

 Friendship with Nicole Brown Simpson

-Resnick and Nicole Brown Simpson first met in 1990.
-According to Robert Kardashian, Faye only knew Nicole for a year and a half.
-The two socialized with each other in and around Brentwood, Los Angeles and vacationed in Mexico together.
+Resnick and Nicole Brown Simpson, the ex-wife of former NFL player and actor O. J. Simpson, first met in 1990.
+According to Robert Kardashian, Resnick only knew Brown for a year and a half.
+The two socialized in and around Brentwood, Los Angeles and vacationed in Mexico together.